svetlioblu/AngularJs/Forum/README.md

 ## Functionality

 - Resources are imported with the angular architecture.
-There is used ApiService with observables requesting data from server and MongoDb
+There is used ApiService with observables requesting data from server and MongoDb.
 - Loads dynamic Themes Remotly
 - Loads dynamic Posts Remotly
 - Loadrer